 By Eric Johnson

-Forgiveness according to Mormonism is available to those who are completely obedient to the covenants made at baptism, in sacrament services, and at the temple.
+Forgiveness of sins according to Mormonism is available to those who repent and then are completely obedient to the covenants made at baptism, in sacrament services, and at the temple.
 Let’s take a closer look at all that is required.

 According to the Doctrine and Covenants, there are several aspects to receiving forgiveness of sins.
 For one, D&C 1:32 says that the person who “repents and does the commandments of the Lord shall be forgiven.”
 How is it possible to know if a person has truly repented?
 According to D&C 58:42-43, “Behold, he who has repented of his sins, the same is forgiven, and I, the Lord, remember them no more.
 By this ye may know if a man repenteth of his sins—behold, he will confess them and forsake them.”

 Forsake, of course, means to stop sinning.
 For someone who may have been temporarily forgiven but reverts back to the same sin again, old sins could return, as D&C 82:7 says, “And now, verily I say unto you, I, the Lord, will not lay any sin to your charge; go your ways and sin no more; but unto that soul who sinneth shall the former sins return, saith the Lord your God.”